-- Deliver plans that can be easily and electronically integrated into a company's existing HR systems think Workday, ADP, UKG, etc. - with no confusion, no back and forth to resolve questions, and no manual data entry with its ability to introduce errors.
+- Deliver plans that can be easily and electronically integrated into a company's existing systems - no confusion, no back-and-forth to resolve questions, and no manual data entry with its ability to introduce errors.
 (See graphic: "Anatomy of an error.") - Provide an easy-to-use self-service portal with a customizable dashboard, where HR can enter and upload all the information the carrier needs to get the benefit up and running.
-The portal can be set up so HR can easily see where they are in the process, save their work and come back later to finish, and share access with the company's broker so they can help, without an unnecessary amount of back and forth. - Allow the user to align benefits with the way the company does business, setting up company divisions, specifying employee eligibility, setting access permissions and administrative preferences for benefits management, and many other customizations made possible by the power of digital data processing. - Provide checklists and helpful instructions throughout, with hover help and other techniques that let users quickly get the information they need, without having to plow through a lot of information they don't.
+The portal can be set up so HR can easily see where they are in the process, save their work and come back later to finish, and share access with the company's broker so they can help, without an unnecessary amount of back-and-forth. - Allow the user to align benefits with the way the company does business, setting up company divisions, specifying employee eligibility, setting access permissions and administrative preferences for benefits management, and many other customizations made possible by the power of digital data processing. - Provide checklists and helpful instructions throughout, with hover help and other techniques that let users quickly get the information they need, without having to plow through a lot of information they don't.